 All the frameworks we are going to meet today have a lot in common: they are open-sourced, released under the permissive MIT license, and try to solve the problem of creating Single Page Web Applications using the MV* design pattern.
 They all have the concept of views, events, data models and routing.
 We are going to start with some quick background and history, and then dive in to compare the three frameworks.

-AngularJS was born in 2009 as a part of a larger commercial product, called GetAngular.
-Shortly after, Misko Hevery, one of the engineers who founded GetAngular, managed to recreate a web application that consisted of 17 thousand lines of code and took 6 months to develop in a mere 3 weeks using just GetAngular.
-Reducing the size of the application to just about 1,000 lines of code convinced Google to start sponsoring the project, turning it into the open-source AngularJS we know today.
-Amongst Angular's unique and innovative features are two-way data bindings, dependency injection, easy-to-test code and extending the HTML dialect by using directives.
+AngularJS was created in 2009 as a part of a bigger commercial product, called GetAngular.
+Soon after, Misko Hevery, one of the engineers who created GetAngular, was able to reproduce a web-based application that was made up of 17 thousand lines of code and took 6 months to build up in just 3 weeks using just GetAngular.
+Lowering the size of the application to just about 1,000 lines of code convinced Google to begin supporting the project, making it into the open-source AngularJS we all know today.
+Amidst Angular's exclusive and revolutionary features are two-way data bindings, easy-to-test code, dependency injection, and extending the HTML dialect with the use of directives.

-Backbone.js is a lightweight MVC framework.
-Born in 2010, it quickly grew popular as a lean alternative to heavy, full-featured MVC frameworks such as ExtJS.
-This resulted in many services adopting it, including Pinterest, Flixster, AirBNB and others.
+Backbone.js is a lightweight MVC framework created in 2010, it rapidly became popular as a lean replacement for heavy, full-featured MVC frameworks such as ExtJS.
+This led to many services implementing it, including Pinterest, Flixster, AirBNB and others.

 Ember's roots go way back to 2007.
-Starting its life as the SproutCore MVC framework, originally developed by SproutIt and later by Apple, it was forked in 2011 by Yehuda Katz, a core contributor to the popular jQuery and Ruby on Rails projects.
-Notable Ember users include Yahoo!, Groupon, and ZenDesk.
+Starting its life as the SproutCore MVC framework, initially created by SproutIt and later by Apple, it was forked in 2011 by Yehuda Katz, a core contributor to the well-known jQuery and Ruby on Rails projects.
+Notable Ember users incorporate Yahoo!, Groupon, and ZenDesk.

-Native apps live on the device and are accessed through icons on the device home screen.
-Native apps are installed through an application store (such as Google Play or Apple’s App Store).
-They are developed specifically for one platform, and can take full advantage of all the device features — they can use the camera, the GPS, the accelerometer, the compass, the list of contacts, and so on.
-They can also incorporate gestures(either standard operating-system gestures or new, app-defined gestures).
-And native apps can use the device’s notification system and can work offline.
+Native apps reside on the device and are used via icons on the device's home screen.
+Native apps are set up via an app store (such as Google Play or Apple’s App Store).
+They are made just for one platform, and can make use of all the device functions - they can make use of the accelerometer, camera, GPS, compass and so on.
+They can also include gestures(either standard operating-system gestures or new, app-defined gestures).
+And native apps can work with device’s notification system and can operate offline.

 Mobile Web Apps

-Web apps are not real applications; they are really websites that, in many ways, look and feel like native applications, but are not implemented as such.
-They are run by a browser and typically written in HTML5.
-Users first access them as they would access any web page: they navigate to a special URL and then have the option of “installing” them on their home screen by creating a bookmark to that page.
+Web apps are not real applications; they are actually websites that, in many different ways, appear and feel like native apps, but are not applied as such.
+They are operated by a web browser and usually written in HTML5.
+Users first get them as they would gain access to any web page: they surf to a special URL and then have the choice of “installing” them on their home screen by setting up a bookmark to that page.

-Web apps became really popular when HTML5 came around and people realized that they can obtain native-like functionality in the browser.
-Today, as more and more sites use HTML5, the distinction between web apps and regular web pages has become blurry.
+Web apps became really famous when HTML5 came around and folks noticed that they can get native-like features in the browser.
+Today, as increasing numbers of sites use HTML5, the difference between regular apps and web apps has become blurry.

-In 2011 Financial Times withdrew its native app from Apple’s App Store to circumvent subscription fees and maintain closer connection with their subscribers.
-Instead, it came out with an iPhone web app (app.ft.com):
+In 2011 Financial Times withdrew its native application from Apple’s App Store to avoid subscription fees and keep closer relationship with their subscribers.
+In its place, it showed up with an iPhone web app.

-Its web app is, in many ways, hard to distinguish from a native app.
-For instance, there are no visible browser buttons or bars, although it runs in Safari (when accessed from an iPhone).
-Users can swipe horizontally to move on to new sections of the app.
-And, due to browser caching, it’s even possible to read the newspaper offline.
+Its web app is, in several ways, difficult to differentiate from a native app.
+For example, there are no noticeable browser buttons or bars, whilst it runs in Safari.
+And, thanks to browser caching, it’s even easy to explore the newspaper offline.

-Of course, one can argue that many apps (native or otherwise) do not take advantage of those extra features anyhow.
-But if you really need those native features, you’ll have to create a native app or, at least, a hybrid app.
+These are all functions that are readily available in HTML5.
+There are, however, native features that stay unavailable in the browser.
+Of course, one can debate that many apps (native or otherwise) do not take benefit of those additional features anyhow.
+But if you actually need those native functions, you’ll have to make a native app or, at least, a hybrid app.

-Hybrid apps are part native apps, part web apps.
-(Because of that, many people incorrectly call them “web apps”).
-Like native apps, they live in an app store and can take advantage of the many device features available.
-Like web apps, they rely on HTML being rendered in a browser, with the caveat that the browser is embedded within the app.
+Hybrid apps are part native and web apps.
+Just like native apps, they reside in an app store and can benefit from many device functionalities available.
+Like web apps, they depend on HTML being rendered in a browser, with the caveat that the browser is inlayed within the app.

-Often, companies build hybrid apps as wrappers for an existing web page; in that way, they hope to get a presence in the app store, without spending significant effort for developing a different app.
-Hybrid apps are also popular because they allow crossplatform development and thus significantly reduce development costs: that is, the same HTML code components can be reused on different mobile operating systems.
-Tools such as PhoneGap and Sencha Touch allow people to design and code across platforms, using the power of HTML.
+Usually, firms create hybrid apps as wrappers for an already present web page; by doing so, they expect to get a exposure in the app store, without having to spend substantial effort for creating a different app.
+These apps are also well-known because they let cross-platform development and thus tremendously reduce development costs: that is, the same HTML code parts can be used again on several mobile OS.
+Tools like Sencha Touch and PhoneGap let people to design and develop across platforms, using the strength of HTML.

-Last year, Google launched its new style language, Material Design.
-It uses shadow effects and the concepts of movement and depth in order to create designs that appear more realistic to the user.
+A year ago, Google released its brand new style language, Material Design.
+It makes use of shadow effects and the ideas of motion and depth to create designs that seem more realistic to the visitor.

-The goal of Material Design is to create clean, modernistic design that focus on UX.
-While Google’s design aesthetic has detractors, it’s been mostly praised as a game-changer.
+The purpose of Material Design is to make clean, modernistic design that concentrate on UX.
+While Google’s design aesthetic has detractors, it’s been largely lauded as a game-changer.

-With its minimalistic look, Material Design has a lot in common with another growing trend - flat design.
-Material Design, however, makes use of depth and shadow, which allows for more depth than pure flat design.
+With its minimalistic appearance, Material Design has a lot in familiar with another developing trend - flat design.
+Material Design, nevertheless, incorporates shadow and depth, which enables for further depth than flat design.

-Material Design Lite doesn’t rely on any particular framework, so designers can use a wide variety of front-end tools to create their sites.
-It’s also lightweight when it comes to the code.
+Material Design Lite doesn’t depend on any specific framework, so designers can use a wide array of front-end resources to make their sites.
+It’s also compact in terms of the code.

-Responsive web design has become incredibly popular in recent years thanks to the rise of mobile internet usage.
+Responsive web design has grown to be extremely famous in the past few years thanks to the increase of mobile internet usage.

-It’s safe to say responsive design isn’t going anywhere soon, as it represents a relatively simple and cheap way for businesses to build a fully-functional mobile-friendly site.
-But responsive web design does come with some issues if not carried out properly, the most important being performance.
+It’s safe to assume responsive design isn’t going anywhere soon, as it signifies a fairly basic and inexpensive way for businesses to create a fully-functional mobile-friendly website.
+But responsive web design does have some problems if not completed properly, the most significant being performance.

-To ensure that a responsive performs at the peak of its ability, according to Guy’s Pod, designers should:
+To make sure that a responsive works at the high of its capability, according to Guy’s Pod, designers must:

-Use responsive images which are defined using a percentage.
+Use responsive images which are specified using a percentage.

 Use RESS – Responsive and Server Side

-Apply performance testing into the process in order to effectively measure and optimize each site.
+Apply performance testing into the process so that you can efficiently measure & optimize every single website.

-Performance is important not only to UX, but also to Google in the wake of the Mobile Friendly update which released in April 2015.
-Responsive web design is also highly compatible with minimalism, thanks to the necessity to keep page weight down.
-It’s also great to work with cards and responsive design as they can easily restructure in order to fit any breakpoint or screen size (like rearranging rectangular containers of content).
+Performance is vital not only to UX, but also to Search Engine giant Google in the wake of the Mobile Friendly update which released a year before.
+Responsive web design is also extremely suitable for minimalism, thanks to the need to maintain webpage size down.